GSA/datagov-11ty/posts/2013-05-28-white-house-issues-executive-order-on-open-data-aids-gov-blog.md

 - meta
 date: '2013-05-28T16:27:39'
 date_gmt: '2013-05-28T20:27:39'
+excerpt: |-
-excerpt: '<p>This week marks the one-year anniversary of the Digital Government Strategy, and we want to take a moment to reflect on a recent White House Executive Order about open data.
-This Executive Order and accompanying</p>'
+  This week marks the one-year anniversary of the Digital Government Strategy, and we want to take a moment to reflect on a recent White House Executive Order about open data.
+This Executive Order and accompanying
 format: link
 guid: http://www.data.gov/?p=116082
 id: 116082